ChrisDuffley/stationPlaylist/readme.md

 * Columns explorer (Control+NVDA+number row) is now configurable for Creator and Remote VT's playlist editor.
 A new button, "columns explorer for playlist editor" is available from columns explorer add-on settings screen.
 * In columns explorer add-on settings, renamed "columns explorer" to "columns explorer for SPL Studio".
 * Added JSON (JavaScript Object Notation) format as a playlist transcripts format.
+* In encoders, NVDA will remove encoder settings if pressing Control+F12 to remove settings for encoder 10 and above if more than ten encoders are present.

 ## Version 25.06-LTS